-The multicolour glazed roof tiles of the church which gleam in the sun is reminiscent of that of Colmar’s Collegiate.
+The multicolour glazed roof tiles of the church, which gleam in the sun, are reminiscent of that of Colmar’s Collegiate.
 It is decorated with statues of Saints, gargoyles and chimeras.

 The inside of the church shows characteristics of Early, Rayonnant and Flamboyant Gothic styles.

-The nave is 23 metre long and 22 metre high.
+The nave is 23 metres long and 22 metres high.
 The pulpit dates back to 1629.

 The stained-glass windows are the largest set kept in Alsace from the 15th century.
-They are spread in the choir over 8 windows.
+They are spread in the choir over eight windows.